Skip to main content

 Band

-Kent County Council (incl.
-Social Care Precept)* Tunbridge Wells Borough Council Kent Police and Crime Commissioner Kent Fire and Rescue Service Total Council Tax (excluding Special Expenses and parish precepts)
+Kent County Council (incl. adult social care precept) Tunbridge Wells Borough Council Kent Police and Crime Commissioner Kent Fire and Rescue Service Total Council Tax (excluding Special Expenses and parish precepts)

 This section gives you a breakdown of our income and expenditure.

-In line with the rest of Local Government, Tunbridge Wells Borough Council’s financial position remains challenging with inflation above 10 per cent pushing up expenditure while income is relatively fixed at 3 per cent, creating a widening budget gap.
-The level of Council Tax increase reflects the need to deliver the Council’s priorities and statutory services, and to strike the right balance with fees and charges and Council Tax payers.
+In line with the rest of Local Government, Tunbridge Wells Borough Council’s financial position remains sound but which significant challenges from demand and inflation pressures while income is relatively fixed at 3 per cent, creating a widening budget gap.
+The level of Council Tax increase reflects the need to deliver the Council’s priorities and statutory services, and to strike the right balance with fees and charges and

-The Government has developed a universal benchmark indicator called ‘Spending Power’ to measure the revenue available to provide local services.
-Tunbridge Wells Borough Council has one of the lowest levels of Spending Power in Kent at just £270 per household and therefore must reconsider the range and quality of services it must provide and those it chooses to offer.
+The government has developed a universal benchmark indicator called ‘Spending Power’ to measure the revenue available to provide local services.
+Tunbridge Wells Borough Council has one of the lowest levels of Spending Power in Kent at just £285 per household and therefore must continue to reconsider the range and quality of services it must provide and those it chooses to provide.

 The borough council also provides certain services in Capel, Southborough, Royal Tunbridge Wells and Rusthall for the benefit of those residents for which the council levies a ‘special expenses’ charge only on Council Tax payers in those respective areas.
 This expenditure is included in the council’s revenue budget.